herefishyfish/google-maps-vue-tutorialkit/src/content/tutorial/3-examples/1-uber-style-pin-drop/5-animating-the-pin/content.md

 # Animating the pin

-Because we're using a custom view as the editing pin, we can animate it to make it look like it's being dropped on the map based on the user's touch.
+Because we're using a custom view as the editing pin, we can animate the pin just like any regular view.
+So let's give the pin a cool animation to let the user know that they're moving it based on the their touch.

-We can achieve this by listening to the `cameraPosition` event of the map and updating the position of the pin accordingly.
+We can achieve this by tracking the state of the user's interaction with the map.
+Specifically, by listening to the `cameraPosition` event, we determine when the user has begun interacting with the map (for example, the `"start"` state) and when the interaction has settled (the `"idle"` state).
+This enables us to update the pin's state in real time and animate it accordingly, ensuring a fluid user experience.
+In this example, while the user is moving the map, the pin rotates to indicate movement, and once the map stops moving, the pin animates back to its default orientation.

 ```html
 <MapView